jwikman/nab-al-tools/extension/README.md

 1. Run `NAB: Import Translations from .csv` from command palette.
 2. Select which XLF file to update.
 3. Select .csv file to import.
-4. File is imported, the number of updated trans-units is shown in an information box.
+4. File is imported, any changed target values are updated and the number of updated trans-units is shown in an information box.

 ### Snippets